flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/rmp.md

 The Radio Management Panels (RMP) are powerful systems managing the aircraft's communication and std-by navigation systems.

-Please refer to the [pedestal RMP](../pedestal/rmp.md) for more information.
+Please refer to the [Pedestal RMP](../pedestal/rmp.md) for more information.

 ---